MangoRox/swe1-g10-website/docs/demo.md

 ## How a Round Works

 1. Several moles pop up with **different short expressions** on them.
 For example: _“2x+8=10”_.
-2. The player must **whack the moles** by etering answer to the equation, before they disappear.
+2. The player must **whack the moles** by entering the correct answer to the equation before they disappear.
 3. At the end of the round, the game shows:

    - The player’s score for that round
+   - A button to return to the main menu

 ---